FF8Dev/hello-world/README.md

 By this idea, and some other technologies I saw that I could relate, became to my mind to develop tech, starting from software and, who knows, probably some day in hardware.

-BTW I love to design, so start developing my own tech (even for/with comunnities) sounds freacking amazing.
+BTW I love to design, so start developing my own tech (even for/with communities) sounds freaking amazing.

 ### And what about you and your "coolness"?
 Well, I talk shit to my proper chicks just to feel cool nowadays.